ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 18.
 Past Peformance Against Constructor(s)**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/afe4f398-1ba1-4973-b1a1-456d98aa5091)
 *For 15x15 puzzles, there was a moderate positive correlation (r= 0.20) between GMS solve time and GMS Past Performance Against Constructor(s).
 This correlation (see text above Fig. 5 for description of the Constructor metric) was seen across all puzzle days in roughly the same strength.
-This provides optimism that past performance against given constructor(s) will have predictive power above and beyond the features associated with a given puzzle; ie; that knowledge of Constructor(s) will contain a je ne sais quoi that may be hard to capture via reductionism.*
+This result provides at least some optimism that past performance against given constructor(s) will have predictive power above and beyond the features associated with a given puzzle; ie; that knowledge of Constructor(s) will contain a je ne sais quoi that may be hard to capture via reductionism.
+Interestingly, the correlation was the weakest by a considerable amount on Mon (0.16), which may attest to the "generic" nature of that day's puzzle.*

 # Supplementary Figures